sanjay-arya/jsinterview/readme.md

 3. Push it to a public GIT repository.
 4. Setup CICD.

 Complete the respective tasks based on the role you are applying for.
-Before you start, please fork the repository.

 | Role                 | Requirements                                                                                                                       |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |